veandco/git-ez/README.md

 # git-ez

-This is a simple Git commit tool that uses Emoji!
+git-ez is a git commit tool that uses emojis!
 Currently only supports the Linux platform.

+The conventions and emojis used here are mostly inspired by the beautiful-looking repository [vue-i18n](https://github.com/kazupon/vue-i18n)!

+## Features

++ Single standalone binary that can be copied around
++ Multi-user commit using a single user account based on SSH IP address
++ Conventional commit style commits with emojis

 ## Build